kodekahu/Cubix-by-Kahu-Newton/README.md

 A game by Kahu Newton.

-With some help from Tom Kluyskens :)
+...With some help from Tom Kluyskens :)